DCAN-Labs/automated-subset-analysis/README.md

 #### File Paths with Default Values (7)

 1. `--group-1-avg-file` takes one valid path to a readable `.nii` file containing the average matrix for the entire group 1.
-By default, this path will be to the `group1_10min_mean.pconn.nii` file in this script's parent folder or in the `--output` folder.
+By default, this path will be to the `*_group1avg*.nii` file in this script's parent folder or in the `--output` folder.
+If the flag is not included, the script will look for the file in those two places and will generate the avergage matrix if it cannot find it.

 1. `--group-2-avg-file` also takes one valid path to a readable `.nii` file, just like `--group-1-avg-file`.
-By default, it will point to the `group2_10min_mean.pconn.nii` file in one of the same places.
+By default, it will point to the `*_group2avg*.nii` file in one of the same places and will generate the avergage matrix if it cannot find it.

 1. `--group-1-var-file` also takes a valid `.nii` file path pointing to group 1's total variance matrix.
-By default, it will point to the `group1_variance_matrix.*.nii` file in one of the same places.
+By default, it will point to the `*_group1var*.nii` file in one of the same places and will generate the variance matrix if it cannot find it.

 1. `--group-2-var-file` also takes a valid `.nii` file path pointing to group 2's total variance matrix.
-By default, it will point to the `group2_variance_matrix.*.nii` file in one of the same places.
+By default, it will point to the `*_group2var*.nii` file in one of the same places and will generate the variance matrix if it cannot find it.

 1. `--matrices-conc-1` takes one path to a readable `.conc` file containing only a list of valid paths to group 1 matrix files.
 This flag is only needed if your group 1 demographics `.csv` file either does not have a column labeled `'pconn10min'` with paths to matrix files, or if it does include that column but you want to use different paths.